araobp/android-aed/README.md

 The DSP part used [JTransforms](https://github.com/wendykierp/JTransforms).

+I confirmed that the app runs on LG Nexus 5X.

 ## Training CNN

 This is a notebook for training a CNN model for musical instruments recognition: [Jypyter notebook](./keras/training.ipynb)